Self-compassion: it’s unpopular & we’re doing it wrong!

 1. KINDNESS

-– bringing kindness (not reassurance) to ourselves in our moment of struggle.
+– Bringing kindness (not reassurance) to ourselves in our moment of struggle.
 For example, telling ourselves such things as: this is really hard, I’m really struggling right now, what do I need right now? may I be kind to myself.

 2. COMMON HUMANITY

-– remembering we are not alone in our struggles.
+– Remembering we are not alone in our struggles.

 3. MINDFULNESS

-When we attempt to reassure people by rationalizing away their suffering, rather than sitting with it with kindness, we are skipping all three ingredients of self-compassion.
+When we attempt to reassure people by rationalizing away their suffering, rather than sitting with it with mindful kindness, we are skipping all three ingredients of self-compassion.

 I found a lovely example of how we can be so well-intentioned yet non-compassionate towards our friends in a book; specifically in ‘Saturday Night Live’ actor Rachel Dratch’s hilarious auto-bio, ‘A girl walks into a bar.’
 Here the excerpt …

-Pregnant, scared and needing compassion
+Rachel is pregnant, alone, scared and needing compassion

 “I was going to see my friend Ricki to see a play, and as I started to walk, I had the nagging, tugging feeling I was going to cry.
 Not tears of joy.
 Not tears of “You did it!
 Good for you.
 What a big step!”
 Tears of straight-up fear.
 I was alone.
 I could be handling all these things alone.
 I didn’t know if I was up for the challenge.
 I felt a complete lack of confidence expand and take over.
 I didn’t cry, though.
 I got on the subway and met Ricki.
 We sat in our seats in the theater and waited for the lights to go down.